Warner Bros. Studio Tour Hollywood: Current Experience

-There are four tours currently available.
-The standard Studio Tour and Classics Tour, both last 3 hours (1 hour guided and 2 hours self-guided), the Studio Tour Plus which lasts 4 hours (2 hours guided), and the Deluxe Tour which lasts 6 hours (3 hours guided, 1-hour fine dining lunch, and 2 hours self-guided).
-The tours are a mixture of guided and self-guided.
-The Warner Bros. lot is an active filming location, and each tour is different due to filming in certain areas.
+There are four tours currently available: the standard Studio Tour, which lasts 3 hours (1 hour guided and 2 hours self-guided); the TCM Classic Films tour, which lasts 3 1/2 hours (1 1/2 hour guided and 2 hours self-guided) with a focus on the Golden Age of Hollywood; the Studio Tour Plus, lasting 4 hours (2 hours guided); and the Deluxe Tour which lasts 6 hours (3 hours guided, 1-hour fine dining lunch, and 2 hours self-guided).
+The Warner Bros. lot is an active filming location, and each tour differs due to filming.

-The following are stops are included in every Studio Tour: The Studio Tour Plus includes more time at all of the below with a few additions: a continental breakfast, lunch at Central Perk Cafe, and a visit to the Property Department.
-The Deluxe Tour includes even more time at all of the below with a few additions: a continental breakfast, lunch at Warner Bros.
-Fine Dining, a stop at the Property Department, and a stop at the Costume Department.
+The locations below are featured in every Studio Tour.
+The upgraded Studio Tour Plus offers extra stops such as a continental breakfast, lunch at the Central Perk Café, and a visit to the Property Department.
+The Deluxe Tour provides extended time at each of these locations, plus added attractions: a continental breakfast, lunch at Warner Bros.
+Fine Dining, as well as tours of the Property Department and the Costume Department.